Risk Level Assessment for 2025-26

 - Differentiated Grant Negotiation: TEA uses a differentiated grant negotiation process for federal grant applications.
 Organizations with a medium or high risk level are subject to a more stringent grant negotiation review than those with a low risk level.

 - Subrecipient Monitoring: Each year, TEA selects subrecipients for fiscal monitoring according to their risk levels.
-The higher your organization’s risk level, the more likely you are to be selected for monitoring; however, TEA monitors subgrantees from each risk level.
+The higher your organization’s risk level, the more likely you are to be selected for monitoring; however, TEA monitors subrecipients from each risk level.

 - For High Risk designations: TEA will require more documentation such as general ledgers, payroll journals, and other documentation before approving draw down reimbursement payments.